 Properties Of The Amethyst Stone

-The Amethyst stone is the perfect gift for any person who was born in the month February since it has been deemed the February birthstone.
+The Amethyst stone ring is the perfect gift for any person who was born in the month February since it has been deemed the birthstone of february.
 Additionally, the stone is also often provided as a wedding anniversary gift – specifically on the sixth and the 17th anniversary.

-People born in February are associated with the Amethyst gemstone, a purplish stone that is thought to bring power, peace and expel any evil powers that may be present in the wearer’s life.
+People born in February are associated with the amethyst birth stone, a purplish stone that is thought to bring power, peace and expel any evil powers that may be present in the wearer’s life.
 While the stone is most commonly associated with the month February, it also makes a good gift for couples celebrating their sixth or 17th wedding anniversary.